 - Rationale: strong vendors have strong hiring processes.
 Quality sales people reflect the strength of a company’s overall employee aptitude and culture.

-- Insider: be on the look out for slick sales talkers.
+- Insider: be on the lookout for slick sales talkers.
 Seek out providers whose sales team reflects a willingness to help you achieve your goals.
-This attitude carries over to a vendor’s support team, and informs an approach to customers in general.
+This attitude carries over to a vendor’s support team and informs an approach to customers in general.

 - Does the demo make your experience crystal clear?

 - Rationale: Always see a demo of both the consumer experience and administrative tools.
-These walkthroughs shoud be crystal clear.
+These walkthroughs should be crystal clear.
 A solution that’s confusing to you (with hand-holding from a salesperson) will certainly be confusing for your staff and your customers.